PRISM-Privacy/beamnft-audit/README.md

 [The Beam NFT Marketplace](https://beamnft.art/) is vulnerable to a [XSS attack](https://owasp.org/www-community/attacks/xss/), which allows malicious scripts to be embedded into the marketplace.

-> Click the XSS link abouve to read about what an XSS attack is, we wont go into that here.
+> Click the XSS link above to read about what an XSS attack is, we wont go into that here.

 ## How to execute